xwiki-contrib/less-vs-sass-benchmark/README.md

 Alternatives
 -----
-* There is a java version of SASS developed by Vaadin: [Vaadin](https://vaadin.com/blog/-/blogs/state-of-sass-support-in-vaadin-7-today)
+* There is a java version of SASS developed by Vaadin: [Vaadin](https://vaadin.com/blog/-/blogs/state-of-sass-support-in-vaadin-7-today).
+The last time I tried, it was not able to compile Bootstrap.
 * Same for LESS, but old: [LessCss4J](https://github.com/localmatters/lesscss4j)

 Thanks